An Input-to-State Safety Approach Towards Safe Control of a Class of Parabolic PDEs Under Disturbances: Conclusion

 \section{Conclusion}

-In this paper, we have explored anomaly-resilient control of DPCPSs modelled by a class of linear Parabolic PDEs with boundary control inputs.
-The anomalies considered are both physical faults in the system as well as corruption of system inputs through cyber-attacks on communication channel between the physical plant and central management system.
+In this paper, we have explored safe control of a class of linear Parabolic PDEs under disturbances.
 First, we defined unsafe sets and distance of the system states from such unsafe sets.
 Next, we constructed both control barrier and Lyapunov functional in order to develop a design framework for the controller under specific safety and stability guarantees.
-Additionally, we have applied our proposed strategy in the context of thermal-anomaly resilient battery management system using boundary coolant control.
-We present the efficacy of our proposed methodologies through extensive simulation studies under both physical faults and cyber-attacks for thermal management of battery modules.
-The simulation study shows that the proposed approach can be beneficial to maintain safety limits.
-As a future work, we plan to extend the framework to a $n$-dimensional PDE system and apply it towards thermal management of large-scale battery packs.
+Additionally, we have applied our proposed strategy in the context of battery management system using boundary coolant control.
+We present the efficacy of our proposed methodologies through simulation studies under nominal conditions and disturbed conditions.
+The simulation study shows that the proposed approach can be beneficial to maintain safety limits. {As a future work, we plan to extend the framework to (i) $n$-dimensional PDEs and apply it towards thermal management of large-scale battery packs, and (ii) PDEs with saturation on input magnitude and rates.}